rayjsales/rayjsales/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub!

 🎓 I'm a Computer Science enthusiast currently pursuing my degree, set to graduate in Spring 2025.